BEComTweaks/docs/README.md

   	- [ ] Rearange existing tweaks to match 1.21 vanilla tweaks
   	- [ ] Show error when trying to download incompatable packs
 	- [ ] Make subcategories a thing `in progress by nspc911`
- 	- [ ] show pack list on side similar to vanilla tweaks `in progress by yzabeast1`
 - resource-packs
 	- Add new 1.21 tweaks from vanilla tweaks
 		- [ ] Dark UI for Crafter